The Excremental Imagination: Disgust, Compassion, and Laughter in Medieval Japan

 The Excremental Imagination treats shit with the seriousness it deserves without losing sight of the playful nature of the material with which it engages.
 It urges us to cast aside our contemporary prejudices to better understand and appreciate a place and time very different from our own.

-Rajyashree Pandey is professor emerita in Japanese studies in the Politics department of Goldsmiths, University of London, and visiting fellow in the School of Divinity, University of Edinburgh.
+Rajyashree Pandey is Professor Emerita in Asian Studies at the politics department of Goldsmiths, University of London, and a visiting fellow at the School of Divinity, University of Edinburgh.

-• I love this book!
-It pushes over outdated clichés of ‘oriental spirituality,’ grabs the reader by the collar and holds them over the cesspool, where we perforce can smell the genial humour of Buddhist authors laughing at the inherently insecure nature of our body and its capacity for subversion.
+—David L. Howell, Harvard University - I love this book!
+It pushes over outdated clichés of ‘oriental spirituality,’ grabs the reader by the collar and holds them over the cesspool, where we perforce can smell the genial humor of Buddhist authors laughing at the inherently insecure nature of our body and its capacity for subversion.
 The book deals robustly, cheerfully, and respectfully with topics that are universal yet often shunned in western public discourse: farting, pissing, and shitting.

 —Andrew Skilton, University of Oxford